JDC Archives Fellowships and Grants

 Selection of Fellows

-Candidates must submit applications by January 26, 2021 to the JDC Archives online.
-An Academic Advisory Committee consisting of leading scholars and members of the JDC Archives Committee will be responsible for selecting the fellows.
+Applications for 2024 are now closed.
+An Advisory Committee consisting of leading scholars and members of the JDC Archives Committee will be responsible for selecting the fellows.

 To Apply